Mitigating Statistical Bias within Differentially Private Synthetic Data: Introduction

-Recent literature has proposed techniques to decrease this bias by modifying the training processes of private algorithms \citep{zhang2018differentially, neunhoeffer2020private, frigerio2019differentially}.
-These approaches are, however, specific to a particular synthetic data generating approach and are thus not generally applicable nor do they offer higher level insights as to the quality and nature of the synthetic data these methods produce with respect to its non-private source.
-In this work we propose several post-processing approaches that aid in mitigating the bias induced by working with \DP synthetic data.
+Recent literature has proposed techniques to decrease this bias by modifying the training processes of private algorithms.
+These approaches are specific to a particular synthetic data generating method \citep{zhang2018differentially, frigerio2019differentially, neunhoeffer2020private}, or are query-based \citep{hardt2010multiplicative,liu2021leveraging} and are thus not generally applicable.
+Hence, we propose several post-processing approaches that aid mitigating the bias induced by the DP synthetic data.

-This motivates the following main contributions: \begin{itemize} \item Privatized importance sampling: a method to inject noise into importance sampling weights such that the resulting analysis retains unbiasedness, with a formulation of the resulting estimator's variance.